PostHog/posthog/README.md

 <br />

 PostHog is an open-source product analytics suite, built for developers.
-Automate the collection of every event on your website or app, with no need to send data to 3rd parties.
+Automate the collection of every event on your website or app, with no need to send data to third-parties.

 You can deploy on your own infrastructure, and PostHog plays nicely with data warehouses through plugins for import, transformation, and export.